 - Rural post and 3 rail

 - 1500mm high

 - Post 200mm X 100mm

 - Rails 140mm X 35mm

 - Treated Pine and/or natural Hardwood

-- If treated pine a Black colour appearance paint finish shall apply.
-(Stud X, Black Stallion Haynes or non-toxic equivalent)
+- If treated pine a dark brown colour appearance paint finish shall apply.

 - Optional galvanised wire netting.
 Black mesh preferred if used on dark colour post and rail.

-- Hedging along fence boundaries is recommended for screening.
+- Prefer all post and rail dark in colour with black mesh allowed for pet enclosure.
+Hedging along fence boundaries is recommended for screening.

 - Privacy screens are permitted around outdoor barbeque, entertaining or alfresco areas and inground swimming pools.
 Screens to be of materials that are in keeping with the main dwelling walls.